benjholla/CompletelyDigitalClips/README.md

 This is an intentionally insecure web app!
 It goes without saying that this should never be used in any sort of production environment.

+Note you may need to install flash player on Linux to play videos in Firefox.
+Run `sudo apt-get install flashplugin-installer`.

 ![Teaser Screenshot](teaser.png)

 On the Completely Digital Clips service, users will be able to upload, share, and view videos.
 In the interests of privacy and security, users must login before they are able to upload videos or view private profile information.
 Of the utmost importance is the ability to scale and grow with the increasing amounts of users.